TCOTC/Whisper/README.md

 ### Acknowledgements

-This theme draws inspiration from the design concepts of [Savor](https://github.com/royc01/notion-theme), [Asri](https://github.com/mustakshif/Asri) and [pink-room](https://github.com/StarDustSheep/pink-room) themes.
+This theme partially references [Savor](https://github.com/royc01/notion-theme), [Asri](https://github.com/mustakshif/Asri) and [pink-room](https://github.com/StarDustSheep/pink-room) projects.
 We extend our heartfelt thanks to their creators.

 ### Future Plans

 If you have ideas or questions, feel free to reach out via [GitHub Issues](https://github.com/TCOTC/Whisper/issues).
-We plan to continuously refine the details of the theme.
+I plan to continuously refine the details of the theme.

-We hope this theme becomes your trusted companion in writing, making every note-taking and creation more enjoyable!
+I hope this theme becomes your trusted companion in writing, making every note-taking and creation more enjoyable!